Plant Health Undergraduate Summer Studentships 2019

 - Oak health

-Applicants are encouraged to look at the risk register of current pests and pathogens on the UK Plant Health Risk Register.
+Applicants are encouraged to look at the UK Plant Health Risk Register of current pests and pathogens.

 Applicants will be asked to indicate the level of supervision the undergraduate can expect to receive during the placement.

 - Address skills and capacity challenges in plant health science by providing attractive opportunities for research experience to suitable undergraduates, offering them the opportunity to undertake supervised research with leading research groups and encourage research proposals in seven areas relevant to Defra's plant health priorities.

 - Facilitate training of undergraduates in research practice.

 - Encourage research proposals in seven areas relevant to Defra’s plant health priorities.

 - Generate research outcomes relevant to Defra's priorities.